 29. The regulation for the establishment of a civil organization is fairly simple in Hungary.
-The unique regulations are laid down in Act CLXXV. of 2011 on the right of assembly, the legal status of common usefulness and civil organizations (Civil Act) and Act CLXXXI. of 2011 on related procedural regulations and Act IV. of 1959, the Civil Code.
-The civil organization – as per the regulations of the act on the judicial administration of civil organizations and related procedural regulations- is taken into register by the court of justice.
-The freedom of assembly may not violate section (2) of article C) of the Constitution, may not fulfil the criteria of a criminal offence, may not call to fulfil a criminal offence and may not violate the rights of freedom of other parties.
+The unique regulations are laid down in Act CLXXV. of 2011. on the right of association, non-profit status, and the operation and funding of civil organisations (Civil Act) and Act CLXXXI. of 2011 on the court registration of civil society organisations and related rules of proceeding and Act V. of 2013 (Civil Registration Act), the Civil Code, in effect since 15 March 2014.
+The civil organization – as per the regulations of the Civil Registration Act- is registered by the competent court of justice according to the seat of the organization.
+The freedom of assembly may not violate paragraph (2) of article C) of the Constitution, may not fulfil the criteria of a criminal offence, may not call to fulfil a criminal offence and may not violate the rights of freedom of other parties.

-As per paragraph (3) of section 6 of the Civil code the establishment of an NGO requires that at least ten founding members declare the formation of the organisation, approve its statutes and elect its administrative and representation bodies and that it possesses a headquarters located within the borders of Hungary.
+As per Section 3:64, and Section 3:380 of the Civil Code more than one person may jointly establish a civil organization, but at least ten or more persons are required to create an association.

-The application for court registration is filed after the formation of the civil organization.
-The registration of the civil organization may not be denied if the founder fulfils the conditions stipulated by law.
-The organization is established through registration by the county tribunal with jurisdiction at the place of the seat or the Metropolitan Tribunal of Budapest.
+As per Section 13 of the Civil Act, a civil organization – acting according to the regulations of the Civil Registration Act - is taken into registry by the General Court .
+If a founding charter based on the founding charter formula regulated by a specific regulation is attached to the civil organization’s electronically submitted registration application, then the acting court will consider the application within 15 working days after the application’s arrival.
+Every data concerning civil organization within the registry is uniform, and is available through an electronic, publicly authenticated record.

-The application must contain the marking of the acting court, name and address of the applicant name and seat of organization, name and address of the legal representative of the organization, the jurisdiction and dimension of the authority of representation, the purpose of the organization, the labelling of the organization based on its purpose, furthermore the deed of foundation and the type of the organization.
-As a main rule, the following documents need to be attached to the application:
+The court registration of civil organizations must be carried out according to Section 6-14 of the Civil Registration Act.
+The dismissal of an application can be carried out according to Section 29 of Paragraph (1)-(2) of the Civilian Registration Act.

-foundation deed of the organization
+Problems reported by environmental- and nature protection civil organizations:

-copy of the deed certifying the legal title of the use of the seat,
+We find the statement of the regulation being fairly simple completely incorrect.
+Even the registration of organizations under the blanket rule is a very long process, which is too formalized and the court requirements are unrealistically rigid.
+The fact that the report brings up three different regulations that govern the question provides a good example of the complexity of the issue.
+If the situation was simple, than one regulation would be enough.
+The 15 day consideration after the submission of the formula based charter is also unrealistic, in most cases it takes much more time than that.

-The registration procedure of civil organizations is free of duty.
+The process entry of changes of a civil organization is also too long, complicated and places a lot of administrative burden on the organization, while fulfilling the requirements without legal qualification is very difficult and many civil organizations do not have the legal knowledge for that.

 Is there an established practice of including civil organizations in environmental decision-making structures?

-30. Since the entry into force of the Environment Act, environmental civil organizations have participated in a range of decision-making and consultative bodies.
+30.In Hungary environmental civil organizations have participated in a range of decision-making and consultative bodies.

 Each year the National Meeting of Environmental and Nature Conservation Organisations delegated members to the working groups of government organisations which integrate NGOs in the decision making work of the committees.
 Since the mandates of the delegates have a term of 1-3 years, 40-60 committee representatives are delegated each year.